-(a) Financial assets at FVPL
+(a) Financial assets and financial liabilities at FVPL

-This category includes financial assets held for trading, financial assets designated upon initial recognition at fair value through profit or loss, or financial assets mandatorily required to be measured at fair value.
-Financial assets are classified as held for trading if they are acquired for the purpose of selling in the near term.
+This category includes financial assets and financial liabilities held for trading, financial assets and financial liabilities designated upon initial recognition at fair value through profit or loss, or financial assets and liabilities mandatorily required to be measured at fair value.
+Financial assets and financial liabilities are classified as held for trading if they are acquired for the purpose of selling in the near term.